VKostoulas/Medical_Image_Generation/README.md

 ```

 #### Output Files
-Running an experiment will create a directory in your SAVEPATH.
-Depending
+Running an experiment will create a directory in your SAVEPATH with the following
-on your configuration the following folders or files will be created:
+folders and files:
-- checkpoints folder: the checkpoints of the last and the best epoch of the training
+- checkpoints folder: contains the checkpoints of the last and the best epoch of
-will be saved here.
-For ddpm and ldm models only 2 checkpoints will be saved (the
-last and the best).
-For vqgan model 4 checkpoints will be saved (2 for generator and
-2 for discriminator).
-- model.graph: images containing the graphs of the models involved in the training
+training (the best based on the validation reconstruction loss)
-- plots folder: in this folder a main_loss.png file will be saved for every kind of
+- plots folder: in this folder a loss.png file will be saved for every kind of
-training, showing the training and validation loss per epoch.
-For the vqgan, an
+training, showing the training and validation losses per epoch.
+Moreover, a gif will
-additional gan_loss.png will be saved showing the progression of generator and
-discriminator.
-Moreover, a gif will be saved in this folder for every epoch that we
+be saved in this folder for every epoch that we perform a validation step.
+For ddpm
-perform a validation step.
-For ddpm and ldm, the gifs contain slices of a generated
+and ldm, the gifs contain slices of a generated 3D example across the z direction,
-3D example across the z direction, while for vqgan, an actual image and its
-reconstruction are visualized.
+while for the autoencoder, an actual image and its reconstruction are visualized.
+- config.yaml: a yaml file containing all the config parameters of the experiment
+- loss_dict.pkl: a file containing lists with loss values per epoch
+- log.txt (optional): if you have set output_mode to be 'log' then also a log file
+will be created instead of printing everything on screen

 #### Tips for Training